-After 14 years as Bob Hope Airport, the name has changed back to Hollywood Burbank Airport — a name this airport in California has not been officially called since 1978.
+After having been known for 14 years as Bob Hope Airport, the name reverted back to Hollywood Burbank Airport in 2017 — a name this airport in California had not been officially called since 1978.

 Originally known as United Airport in 1930 after the airline, the airport has had its name changed to — yes, believe it or not — Hollywood-Burbank Airport in 1967.